Human Rights, Justice & Equality

 How will it impact Irish civil society organisations?

-The EU provides funding and support for projects and initiatives that raise awareness of violence against women and girls.
+Funding is available for projects that raise awareness and address violence against women and girls:

 LGBTIQ Equality Strategy 2020-2025